pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-stack.md

 {{< console-note >}}

-Now that your bucket has been provisioned, let's make a few modifications to the program.
+Now that the bucket has been provisioned, let's modify the program to host a static website.

 {{< get-started-stepper >}}